galantelab/sandy/README.md

 straightforward, easy to use, fast, complete set of tools to generate synthetic next-generation sequencing reads.
-Sandy simulates whole genome sequencing, whole exome sequencing, RNAseq reads and it presents several features to the users manipulate the data.
-One of the most impressive features of Sandy is the power to simulate polymorphisms as snvs, indels and structural variations along with the sequencing reads - with no need of further processing steps. *Sandy* can be used therefore for benchmarking results of a variety of pipelines in genomics and trancriptomics.
+Sandy simulates whole genome sequencing, whole exome sequencing, RNAseq reads and it presents several features to the users to manipulate the data.
+One of the most impressive features of *Sandy* is the power to simulate polymorphisms as snvs, indels and structural variations along with the sequencing reads - with no need of further processing steps. *Sandy* can be used therefore for benchmarking results of a variety of pipelines in genomics and trancriptomics.